umdsais/umd_terp_base/README.md

 ### Sub Modules

+See readme files of individual modules for more information.

+- external_data_source: A customized module, based on an older, unsupported contrib module.
+Allows some KS widgets to interact with terms and content from UMD News, and Events platforms.
 - umd_terp_content_types: Provides various customizations and configurations for content types used in the "UMD Terp" theme.
 This is installed by default when enabling umd_terp_base.
 - ut_accordion: Paragraphs integration of accordions for UMD projects.
 This module provides a way to add an accordion to Kitchen Sink Pages.
 - ut_blockquote: Paragraphs integration of blockquote for UMD projects.
 This module provides a way to add a blockquote to Kitchen Sink Pages.